Aghabala Aghasaid oghlu

 Aghabala Aghasaid oghlu (Ağabala Ağasəid oğlu; 1860–1928) was an Azerbaijani singer of folk music and mugam.

 Life

-Agabala Aghasaid oglu was born in 1860.
+Agabala Aghasaid oghlu was born in 1860.
 From an early age, he was fond of poetry, music, learned the Persian language and got acquainted with poetry of Middle East.
 He participated in "Majmuish-shura" of mugham gatherings held in Baku in the 1880s, which had a strong impact on his career.
 He was mainly involved in mugham gatherings.

 Career

 Aghabala Agasaid oghlu was a khananda, who had a particular interest in poetry and literature.
 His performances of "Bayati-Shiraz", "Rast", "Shur" and "Segah-zabul" are distinguished for their sensitiveness.
 He performed together with famous tar players, including Shirin Akhundov, Mirza Mansur Mansurov, Ahmad Bakikhanov, Mirza Faraj Rzayev.